marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-13 09:00:40]* **Chris Maughan**:

 I'm keen to share and get feedback on my work in progress for sure.
-I've been thinking about how to do video/twitch/youtube for a while now, so that might be an interesting adventure :wink:  Sounds like a great idea to me.
+I've been thinking about how to do video/twitch/youtube for a while now, so that might be an interesting adventure 😉  Sounds like a great idea to me.

 > *[2020-04-15 08:51:38]* **Vladimir Gordeev**: